matthewslouismarie/auth-abstractor/README.md

 You pass to `createProcess` an array of challenge class names.
 A challenge is a step in the authentication or registration process (e.g. a page asking for a password, or a page asking for the user to plug their U2F device in).
-These classes need to be implementations of [IChallenge](https://matthewslouismarie.github.io/classes/LM.AuthAbstractor.Challenge.IChallenge.html).
+These classes need to be implementations of `IChallenge`.
 You can define your owns of course. _auth-abstractor_ comes with the following challenges:
  - `CredentialChallenge`, for asking the user for their username and password,
  - `CredentialRegistrationChallenge`, for asking the user to create an account